NationalAssociationOfRealtors/PiRealTimeMotionDetection/README.rst

 	* We assume that your system time and timezone is properly configured.
 	* We assume that you've already created and configured AWS s3.
 	* We assume that your MongoDB is running on a remote machine.
 	* AWS and MongoDB integration is primitive.
+MongoDB may not be best storage solution.
 	* Weak logging and error handling.